 John grew up on a farm in southwest Saskatchewan and went to high school in Medicine Hat, AB.
 After high school, John completed the Athletic Therapy Program through the University of Calgary.

 He certified with the CATA that summer and worked with teams in the Calgary area before starting Prairie Therapy.
 Between working and travelling with the Canadian Pro Rodeo Sports Medicine Team he spends a lot of time on the road, but with his time off he enjoys getting out of the city with friends and family.

 Brandon Thome - Athletic Therapist

 Brandon grew up in Medicine Hat, Alberta.
 After high school, Brandon moved west to attend the University of Calgary.
 He became certified in June of 2005 and that fall moved to Edmonton to work with the U of A Varsity Athletics.

 Since then Brandon has worked at the U of C and the Abbotsford Heat of the American Hockey League before starting the Prairie Therapy venture.
 Brandon's long term goal is to see athletic therapy thrive in rural settings.
 Fittingly, he has been a prominent member of the Canadian Pro Rodeo Sport Medicine Team for the past 10 years.

-Kate Trippier - Athletic Therapist, 4th Year Student at the Canadian College of Osteopathy Student
+Kate Trippier - Athletic Therapist, 4th Year Student at the Canadian College of Osteopathy

 Kate was born and raised in a small community in Northwestern Ontario.
 She moved to Calgary to attend the University of Calgary and obtain her Bachelor of Kinesiology and Athletic Therapy Certification.
-Kate has worked with many teams and is currently the Head Athletic Therapist for the Calgary Northstars Hockey Association.
+Kate has worked with many teams and is currently the Head Athletic Therapist for the Southern Alberta Institute of Technology (SAIT).
 Kate will be attending the Canadian College of Osteopathy starting in September of 2015 to obtain her Osteopathic Manual Practitioners Diploma.

 Matt Degooijer- Athletic Therapist